kitt1987/simple-kubernetes/README.md

 * rsync
 * jq

-## Things haven't done
+## Feature List
 - [x] Install compatible Docker automatically
 - [x] Modify /etc/hosts to make hosts know each other if no DNS
-- [x] Figure out the latest Kubernetes release from Github
+- [x] Fetch the latest Kubernetes release from Github
 - [x] Support CNI
-- [x] Install HA clusters
+- [x] Install HA cluster
-- [x] Save all the downloaded files for the next installation
+- [x] Save all the downloaded files for following installation
 - [x] Support HTTP_PROXY environment variables in the playbook and container
 - [ ] Support bootstrap token
 - [ ] Install main stream CNI plugin
 - [ ] Divergent manifests for different releases
-- [ ] Parse coredns image from its configuration
+- [ ] Parse coredns image from configuration